 Section 2.
-All Past Camp Commanders who have served a full term, or who have been elected to fill a vacancy, and serve to the end of the term, may wear the rescribed Past Camp Commander's badge, attached to the regulation Department ribbon.
-All Past Department Commanders may wear the prescribed Past Department Commander's badge attached to the regulation Commandery-in-Chief ribbon.
-All Past Commanders-in-Chief may wear the prescribed Past Commander-in-Chief badge, attached to the regulation Commandery-in-Chief ribbon.
+All Past Camp Commanders who have served a full term, or who have been elected to fill a vacancy, and serve to the end of the term, may wear the rescribed Past Camp Comman attached to the regulation Department ribbon.
+All Past Department Commanders may wear the prescribed Past Department Commander badge attached to the regulation Commandery-in-Chief ribbon.
+All Past Commanders-in-Chief may wear the prescribed Past Commanderin-Chief badge, attached to the regulation Commandery-in-Chief ribbon.

-The above resolution by Everett F. Warner, Robert J. F. McElroy and Wendell C. Hill was presented to and passed by the Maryland Encampment in session on May 2, 1934.
+The above resolution by Everett F. Warner, Robert J. A sectory and Wendell C. Hill was presented to and passed by the Maryland Encampment in session on May 2, 1934.